 - Gender equality is a necessary foundation for a peaceful, prosperous and sustainable world.

 - A considerable portion of people living below the poverty line is in Southern Asia.
 Educating teenage girls is the most effective way to fight poverty.

 - Two-thirds of the population in the world that suffers from poverty and hunger resides in Asia.
 Providing girls with equal access to education will fuel sustainable economies, fight hunger and benefit societies and humanity.

 PAWA’s supporters are women and men of diverse backgrounds who have links or interests in Asia.
 PAWA Trustees and members of the PAWA Committees use their in-depth knowledge of Asia to identify and vet charities and projects to support.

 PAWA covers 32 Asian countries and regions that extend from Japan to Iran and Central Asia to Indonesia.

-Everyone at PAWA is a volunteer: from our Board of Trustees and Management Committee to our dedicated team who keep the organisation running.
+Everyone at PAWA is a volunteer: from our Board of Trustees and Committees to our dedicated team who keep the organisation running.
 PAWA Team